Engineering

 2. Confidence-Based Routing

 Route to human review only when the agent's confidence is below a threshold.
-For tasks like customer request classification, the agent handles clear-cut cases automatically and escalates ambiguous ones.
+For tasks like customer request classification, the agent can handle clear-cut cases without human review when configured and escalates ambiguous ones.
 This keeps throughput high while catching edge cases.

 # Confidence-based: route low-confidence decisions to humans